-Within minutes of leaving the dock, you'll forget the distractions of life on land as you experience the joy of a leisurely night time sailing cruise.
+Within minutes of leaving the dock, you'll forget the distractions and speedy tempo of life on land as you experience the joy of a leisurely night time sailing cruise.

 Enjoy the historic scenery of Boston Harbor: